Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.13.1.5.
 Event Driven Architecture

 Event-driven architecture are just collection of event producers which might be components of your application which directly interacts with customers.
 Or, they might be part of your infrastructure such as EC2; or they might be system-monitoring components.
 They are pieces of software which generate or produce events in reaction to something.
-If a customer click submit, that might be an event.
+If a customer clicks submit, that might be an event.
 If an error occurs while packing a customer order, that is another event.

 Event consumers are pieces of software which are ready and waiting for events to occur.
 If they see an event they care about they will do something to that event.
 They will take an action.
-It might displaying something for a customer or despatching a human to resolve an order-packing issue or it might be to retry an upload.
+It might display something for a customer or dispatch a human to resolve an order-packing issue or it might be to retry an upload.

 Components within an architecture can be producers and consumers.
 Sometimes a component can generate an event, for example, a failed upload and then consume events to force a retry of that upload.